apache/metron/metron-platform/metron-indexing/README.md

 By default, this topology writes out to both HDFS and one of Elasticsearch and Solr.

-Indices are written in batch and the batch size is specified in the [Sensor Indexing Configuration](#sensor-indexing-configuration) via the `batchSize` parameter.
+Indices are written in batch and the batch size and batch timeout are specified in the [Sensor Indexing Configuration](#sensor-indexing-configuration) via the `batchSize` and `batchTimeout` parameters.
-This config is variable by sensor type.
+These configs are variable by sensor type.

 ## Indexing Architecture